-- All access roads would be surfaced with aggregate materials, as needed. - Dust abatement techniques, such as watering on unpaved, unvegetated surfaces would be used to minimize airborne dust, as needed.

-- Dust abatement techniques (such as watering, requiring loader buckets to be emptied slowly, and minimizing drop heights) would be applied to earthmoving, excavating, trenching, grading, and aggregate crushing and processing activities. - Equipment and vehicle idling times during construction activities would be kept to the necessary minimum. - A speed limit of 25 mph would be observed on all access roads in order to reduce dust emissions. - Access roads, project area roads and other traffic areas would be maintained on a regular basis to minimize dust and provide for safe travel conditions.
+- All access roads would be surfaced with aggregate materials, as needed. - Dust abatement techniques, such as watering on unpaved, unvegetated surfaces would be used to minimize airborne dust, as needed. - Dust abatement techniques (such as watering, requiring loader buckets to be emptied slowly, and minimizing drop heights) would be applied to earthmoving, excavating, trenching, grading, and aggregate crushing and processing activities. - A speed limit of 25 mph would be observed on all access roads by project vehicles to minimize potential collisions with recreationists/visitors, other project vehicles/workers, and wildlife.
+Signage would be used to control vehicle speed and provide an enforceable limit (i.e. 25 mph). - Equipment and vehicle idling times during construction activities would be kept to the necessary minimum. - Access roads, project area roads and other traffic areas would be maintained on a regular basis to minimize dust and provide for safe travel conditions.